This post may contain affiliate links. See my disclosure policy.

 White bowl on a pie tin filled with Hungarian beef goulash served with a side of cooked egg noodles.

 There are some days that just call for hearty, flavor-filled, comfort food.
 No, it’s not raining, and no, it’s not snowing.
-In fact, the weather outside is clear and sunny and better suited for a fresh salad, but it’s Thursday, and apparently, my body is telling me to eat some beef.
+In fact, the weather outside is clear and sunny, and it’s better suited to a fresh salad, but it’s Thursday, and apparently, my body is telling me to eat some beef.

-I have enjoyed many different Goulash recipes throughout the course of my life, each delicious in their own unique way.
-In this easy Hungarian Goulash recipe, tender chunks of beef, onions, and bell peppers are simmered to perfection in a delicious savory tomato beef broth.
+I have enjoyed many different Goulash recipes throughout my life, each delicious in its own way.
+In this easy Hungarian Goulash recipe, tender chunks of beef, onions, and bell peppers are simmered to perfection in a savory, tomato-based broth.
 The whole family devoured their plates and went for seconds!

 The most important ingredients needed to make this Hungarian Goulash include,

-• Onions – I used yellow onions in this recipe which are mild and great for stews.
-Substitute with white onions if you can’t find yellow.
+• Onions – I used yellow onions in this recipe, which are mild and great for stews.
+Substitute white onions if you can’t find yellow ones.

 • Sweet Hungarian Paprika – The paprika is KEY!
 Good quality sweet Hungarian paprika will give you the best flavor.

-• Stew beef – Stewing beef, while typically taken from tougher cuts of beef, is great for stews like Hungarian Goulash as it softens and becomes flavorful when cooked for long periods of time.
+• Stew beef – Stewing beef, typically taken from tougher cuts of beef, is great for stews like Hungarian Goulash, as it softens and becomes flavorful when cooked for long periods.

 • Garlic – fresh is best!

-• Bell peppers + Carrots – Traditional goulash recipes aren’t loaded with vegetables, so add as much, or as little, vegetables as you like.
+• Bell peppers + Carrots – Traditional goulash recipes aren’t loaded with vegetables, so add as many or as few vegetables as you like.

 • Tomatoes + Tomato paste – Tomatoes and tomato paste make up the base of your sauce.